Umamusume: Pretty Derby: Collaborations

 In August 2021, Cygames and Paramount Pictures announced a collaboration in Japan between Umamusume: Pretty Derby and Top Gun: Maverick.
-Mayano Top Gun – whose namesake horse was also named in part after the original 1986 Top Gun film – was named a special advertising pilot, and the collaboration included her as Pete "Maverick" Mitchell (Tom Cruise) in an alternate version of the movie poster.
-Four of their voice actresses including Mio Hoshitani, who voices Mayano Top Gun, also attended the movie's Japanese premiere in Yokohama as part of Paramount Japan's event coverage and met and interviewed Cruise and Jerry Bruckheimer.
+Mayano Top Gun – whose namesake horse was also named in part after the original 1986 Top Gun film – was named a special advertising pilot, and the collaboration featured her in an alternate version of the movie's poster, with her voice actress, Mio Hoshitani, additionally interviewing some of the cast and crew of the movie.

-A collaboration campaign with Starhorse 4 was held on July 20, 2022, and February 2023, which added background music, chat stamps, and a Career scenario titled "Grand Masters" featuring Starhorse series race commentator Kiyoshi Sugimoto to the game.
+A bilateral collaboration with Sega's Starhorse 4 was held on July 20, 2022, and February 2023.
+In Umamusume, it added background music, chat stamps, and a Career scenario titled "Grand Masters" – named after one of the most prestigious Starhorse races – which included the addition of race commentator Kiyoshi Sugimoto, who also commentates in the Starhorse series.
+The Satono Group is listed as a major figure in this as a reference to Satono Diamond and Satono Crown's owner being Hajime Satomi, the owner of Sega Sammy.
+It also featured the addition of Umamusume characters and features to Starhorse 4.